doombubbles/mega-knowledge/LATEST.md

-- Fixed for BTD6 v38
+- Recompiled for BTD6 v39
-- Consolidated OP setting toggles into one, and added more balancing for the non-op setting Mega Knowledges